-A testator in a will is a person who makes a will or has made or left a will.
+What is a testator in a will?
+A person who makes a will or has made or left a will.
 A will, or last will and testament, is a written document detailing the testator’s final wishes on how he wants to dispose his property after his death.

 What are the requirements for being a testator?